eathren/eathren/README.md

 -->
 - 🎓 I'm a MSCS Grad student at Northeastern University.
-- 🌱 I’m currently learning  [rust](https://www.rust-lang.org/) for system programming and commandline tools, and Python on a jobboard side project. ([Solists](https://www.solists.com/), One more feature to add before releasing 1.0!)
+- 🌱 I’m currently learning  [rust](https://www.rust-lang.org/) for system programming and commandline tools, and Python on a jobboard side project, [Solists.com](https://www.solists.com/), One more feature to add before releasing 1.0!
 - 👯 I’m looking to collaborate on open source projects
 - ⚡ Fun fact: I am a home-brewer and lifelong snowboarder.
 Also an avid reader, so send me the names of your favorite books and ski mountains!